DaDevMikey/quickeditapp/README.md

+## ** As of 02-04-2026 this project is discontinued because the official quickstar update is rolling out globally **

 # QuickEdit

 QuickEdit is a specialized Android application designed for Samsung devices to provide advanced visual and functional tweaks to the Quick Panel.
 It leverages **Shizuku** to interact with system settings securely without requiring root access.